 There are often slight differences between the attained EEDI values of sister vessels.
 This is partly due to the varying lightweight of ships within a building series, but mainly caused by different ship speeds determined in individual sea trials of each ship.

-A model test report will not be available for all ships.
-Therefore, the EEXI calculation guideline offers the option to calculate the reference speed with an approximate formula based on the ship type and installed power.
-With an included margin factor of 5%, this approximated reference speed will be conservative, so that it is recommended to provide model test reports whenever possible.
+Additionally, the EEXI calculation guideline offers the option to calculate the reference speed with an approximate formula based on the ship type, deadweight and installed power.
+With an included margin factor of 5%, this approximated reference speed will be conservative, so that it is recommended to provide model test or sea trial reports whenever possible.